f-viktor/GPU-Passthrough_Arch-Linux/README.md

 ```
 do a reboot just for good measure, even though its probably unnecessary

+if libvirtd doesnt start, and systemctl status libvirtd gives you something like "cannot find user 'tss'" just
+`sudo useradd -G tss tss` to create the user and the group tss

 # Creating the VM
 kay so lets do this, LEEEEROOOOY JENKIIIHNS
 the video I mentioned earlier makes this way easier but misses some things: